Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 8.1.
 Successful Payment Response

-After successful payment verification and settlement, servers MUST include a receipt in the response using _meta with key org.paymentauth/receipt:
+After successful payment verification and settlement, servers MUST include a receipt using _meta with key org.paymentauth/receipt.
+The _meta field placement follows the same rules as Section 7.1: root-level for generic JSON-RPC, nested in result for MCP.

 {